TheMarlboroMan/punge/README.md

 Then just do the cmake dance.

-## TODO and FIX.
+## TODO and routemap

-- Can't go further than the start screen in terminology.
-- Remove borders, use different backgrounds instead (?)
-	- Sure...
-How would this even go???
-	- What if... the boards don't have a size??
-Nah, we can still have a VERY large terminal.
-	- background should be black, that's for sure.
-Maybe dark blue for the outer part?
-	- Or maybe borders show only on non-standard sizes?
-- The whole size thing...
-We cannot represent anything larger than the min size, so maybe we scrap that??
+- If we have different sizes:
+	- How do we indicate that a board is of a different size?
+		- Metadata after line 25?
+		- This would surely preserve any "compatibility" with other program files.
+	- Center the boards.
+		- This should be easy enough.
+	- Make sure borders are solid and visible.
+		- Easy enough again.
+	- How would we mark borders that cannot fit with title and status (24h)
-	- I say we scrap it, 80x25 and that's it, this makes the border problem dissapear.
+		- This is the stuff of nightmares...
+I say we use just one border, like below and to the right.
+	- Same for the w.
 - Add an ASCII table in the help
 	- or maybe it is its own controller?
 - Hide the cursor, show it when needed